 The Big Ten Trophy Tracker is coming into sharper focus as the season hits the final stretch.
 With only three week left in the season, there’s a new player on top of Graham-George Offensive Player of the Year checklist.
 And it’s a big, physical running back from the Legends Division who just may carry his team to the Big Ten title game.

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-One week in the books, the conference is 10-2, with the two defeats coming by a combined nine points.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 10 featured a big-time upset, as Northwestern went into Memorial Stadium and upset previously streaking Nebraska.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.

 The first Saturday in November was filled with a big surprise: Northwestern winning at Nebraska.
 That scrambled the Legends Division race, which may come down to a battle between Michigan State and Iowa.
 Here’s what else I learned on Saturday.

 Throughout the football season, we post a highlight from each Big Ten team and let our fans rate the week’s best plays.
 We’re building an archive throughout the season, so feel free to backtrack and rank any play.
 Here’s how it works: Watch the plays and rate them, one being the lowest and 10 being the highest.
 Don’t forget to come back throughout the day Saturday, because we’ll post each team’s play immediately following its game.